parappayo/parappayo.github.io/fanpages/mtg-formats.md

 ### Winchester Draft

 Two players alternate selecting from a pool of 90 cards.
 To start, deal four cards face up into one-card piles.
 On each player's turn, the player takes the cards from one of the piles, and afterward a card is dealt face-up into each of the piles (unless there are no more cards.)

+### Cube Draft

+A variant where instead of using booster packs to populate card pools, cards are randomly selected from a pre-determined pool of cards call the Cube.
+Piles of 15 random cards can stand-in for each booster pack.
+Typically players do not keep their selected cards in a Cube format.

+### Reject Rare Draft

+Uses a pool of cards formed from "junk rares" provided by the participants.

 ## Constructed Formats